A hybrid Chebyshev-Tucker tensor format for approximation of multivariate functions: Introduction

-We present numerical experiments demonstrating the efficiency of the proposed techniques on nontrivial examples, including the computation of multi-particle electrostatic potentials arising in bio-molecular modeling and lattice type structures calculations in material science.
-In particular, it is gainfully applied to the long-range part of the many-particle electrostatic potentials in $\mathbb{R}^3$, obtained by the RS tensor format \cite{benner2018range}.
-Numerical results indicate that the low-rank tensor representations can be computed with controllable accuracy, at a cost that depends only weakly on the number of particles~\cite{benner2018range}.
-In summary, we state the main benefits of the proposed method as follows: \begin{itemize} \item {\bf Fast and accurate mesh-free decomposition:} The method yields a quasi-optimal mesh-free Tucker decomposition for both regular functions and the long-range part of functions with singularities, such as the multi-particle electrostatic potential, by using rather small number of Chebyshev polynomials. \item {\bf Efficiency for CP-formatted input:} In case of input functions presented in the canonical (CP) tensor format, our method needs only a small number of 1D Chebyshev interpolations of skeleton vectors, followed by a reduced HOSVD~\cite{khoromskij2009multigrid,khoromskaia2022ubiquitous} of the Chebyshev coefficient tensor, thus resulting in a complexity that scales linear in the number of dimensions $d$. \item {\bf Compatibility with grid-based methods:} By discretizing the Chebyshev polynomials in the final ChebTuck format, one obtains a standard low-rank Tucker tensor on any desired fine grid.
-This avoids the direct, and often prohibitively expensive, decomposition of a large grid-based tensor in $\mathbb{R}^{n \times n \times n}$, while reproducing the results of established grid-based methods~\cite{khoromskij2009multigrid,khoromskaia2014grid}. \end{itemize}
+In summary, we state the main benefits of the proposed method as follows: \begin{itemize} \item {\bf Fast and accurate mesh-free decomposition:} The method yields a quasi-optimal mesh-free Tucker decomposition for both regular functions and the long-range part of functions with singularities~\cite{benner2018range}, such as the multi-particle electrostatic potential, generated by a weighted sum of 3D Newton kernels, by using a rather small number of Chebyshev polynomials.
+Notice that having at hand the low-rank representation of the long-range part of the singular multi-particle electrostatic potential, the interaction energy and forces of the system can be easily computed, see \cite{benner2018range,RSDock:23}.

+\item {\bf Efficiency for CP-formatted input:} In case of input functions presented in the canonical (CP) tensor format, our method needs only a small number of 1D Chebyshev interpolations of skeleton vectors, followed by a reduced HOSVD~\cite{khoromskij2009multigrid,khoromskaia2022ubiquitous} of the Chebyshev coefficient tensor, thus resulting in a complexity that scales linearly in the degree $m$ of the Chebyshev polynomials.
+A similar complexity scaling can be achieved in the case of Tucker-formatted input. \item {\bf Compatibility with grid-based methods:} By discretizing the Chebyshev polynomials in the final ChebTuck format, one obtains a standard low-rank Tucker tensor defined on any desired fine grid.
+This avoids the direct, and often prohibitively expensive, decomposition of a large grid-based tensor in $\mathbb{R}^{n \times n \times n}$, while reproducing the results of well-established grid-based tensor numerical methods~\cite{khoromskij2009multigrid,khoromskaia2014grid}. \end{itemize}